danielsnick3/linked-blog-starter-md/Nagoblin.md

 Domain Expansion: Bloodsucking universe

-At the beginning of each creature's turn they take 1d1/2/3/4 bleed damage
+Each instance of damage additionally delas 1d1/2/3/4 bleed damage

 Iron Incarnation: This creature has a 15 feet walk speed and can't take the dash action.